-On this page I give you some insight and my photography resources.
+On this page, I give you some insight and my photography resources.
 You can see what I use to capture my recipes.
 From what is in my camera bag to what I use as props and backgrounds.

 Disclaimer: Some of the links below are affiliate links for which I earn a commission if you purchase through those links at no extra cost to you.
 All the products listed below are products I use myself or are from companies I highly recommend.
 Thank you for supporting The Tortilla Channel!

 Canon 5D Mark III – I started out with a Canon 5D Mark II in 2010 as I was doing a lot of portrait photography.
 I upgraded to the 5D Mark III about 4 years ago when I needed a backup camera.
 It is an amazing camera and never let me down.
 I never had any issues with any of my gear either camera body or lens that is why I use Canon.
 It shoots amazing images and also captures awesome HD video.

-Canon 6D mark II – The down side of the Canon 5D range is that it is a very expensive camera series.
-For a starting food blogger this can be way to expensive to purchase.
-Fortunately Canon has a lot more cameras.
-Depending on your budget have a look at the Canon 6D or the recent update Canon 6D mark II.
+Canon 6D Mark II – The downside of the Canon 5D range is that it is a very expensive camera series.
+For a starting food blogger, this can be way too expensive to purchase.
+Fortunately, Canon has a lot more cameras.
+Depending on your budget have a look at the Canon 6D or the recent update Canon 6D Mark II.
 This is also a full frame camera includes Wifi and GPS transmitter.

 Canon EOS Rebel T6 – A body and lens that is a great camera when you are starting out is the Canon EOS Rebel T6.
-This camera is part of the Canon starters range and includes a 18mm-55mm lens.
+This camera is part of the Canon starters range and includes an 18mm-55mm lens.
 Be aware that this type of camera does not have a full frame but cropped sensor.

 If you use a 50mm lens the result should be multiplied by 1.5 and equal to when you would be photographing with a 75mm lens.